mode-x/backend_challenge/README.md

 # League Backend Challenge

 This application provides a solution for the above challenge.
-The output can be viewed via the browser by starting the server and visiting the following paths:
+The output can be viewed via the browser by starting the server and visiting the following urls:

 1. localhost:8080/echo?file=<file_path>
 2. localhost:8080/invert?file=<file_path>